 Social-Media Pilgrims at World Youth Day

-WASHINGTON — For millions of Catholics around the globe, the road to World Youth Day in Rio de Janeiro wasn’t by plane, train or bus, but by new methods: Facebook, Twitter and apps.
+WASHINGTON — For millions of Catholics around the globe, the road to World Youth Day in Rio de Janeiro isn’t by plane, train or bus, but by new methods: Facebook, Twitter and apps.

-Catholics took advantage of the opportunity to follow Pope Francis to Rio as "social pilgrims," using a variety of new and social-media platforms to engage in the World Youth Day experience.
+Catholics are taking advantage of the opportunity to follow Pope Francis to Rio as “social pilgrims,” using a variety of new and social-media platforms to engage in the World Youth Day experience.

 Already, 2.6 million English Twitter users and 2.8 million Spanish Twitter users follow Pope Francis (who tweets under the handle @Pontifex), whose daily “tweets” (140-character messages) have been described as a “lectio divina for Catholics” on which to meditate for the day.

 Pope Francis has encouraged the idea of the social pilgrim.
-The Holy Father announced that Catholics who couldn’t be physically present with the Pope at World Youth Day in Rio could receive the same indulgence as the Rio pilgrims by taking up the same pilgrim spirit and following prayerfully the spiritual events through social media, as well as television and radio.
+The Holy Father announced that Catholics who can’t be physically present with the Pope at World Youth Day in Rio can receive the same indulgence as the Rio pilgrims by taking up the same pilgrim spirit and following prayerfully the spiritual events through social media, as well as television and radio.

 “Social media is allowing a lot more people from the United States to be involved than in years past,” said Paul Jarzembowski, program coordinator for Youth and Young Adult Ministry at the U.S. Conference of Catholic Bishops’ Secretariat of Laity, Marriage, Family Life and Youth.